 When Mark Constantine, a trichologist and Liz Weir, a beauty therapist met in a hair and beauty salon in Poole, Dorset over 20 years ago they could never have imagined where they would be today.
 Working together they decided to design their own range of natural hair and beauty products which they offered for sale to Anita Roddick to sell in her chain of shops, The Body Shop.
 Mark and Liz were the company’s largest supplier for over a decade.

-After selling their formulas to The Body Shop they were forbidden from opening their own shop for five years so Mark and Liz set up online retail business, Cosmetics-To-Go.
+After selling their formulas to The Body Shop they were forbidden from opening their own shop for five years so Mark and Liz set up an online retail business, Cosmetics-To-Go.
 It was a successful business venture but due to complications it eventually went into administration and the company, together with the name ‘Cosmetics-To-Go’ was sold.

 Mark and Liz then joined forces with other Cosmetics-To-Go team members Mo Constantine, Helen Ambrosen, Rowena Bird and Paul Greaves and spent the money they had on fruits and vegetables, creating new products and selling them, so Lush was born.